mbeddr/mps-platform-docs/src/doc/docs/mps_internal/terminology_and_ui_for_access.md

 **UI**: entry in the settings dialog

-A packaged set of contributions to the [IntelliJ IDEA platform](https://plugins.jetbrains.com/docs/intellij/welcome.html), on which MPS is based upon.
+Plugins are a packaged set of contributions to the [IntelliJ IDEA platform](https://plugins.jetbrains.com/docs/intellij/welcome.html), on which MPS is based upon.

 Contained in one of the following places: